rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 description: "How to use the Truffle box rsk-starter-box, which comes with everything you need to start using Truffle on RSK networks.
 It includes network configurations for Mainnet, Testnet and the SimpleStorage contract as an example to deploy."
 ---

-In this tutorial I will show you step-by-step how to use the Truffle box [rsk-starter-box](https://github.com/rsksmart/rsk-starter-box), which comes with everything you need to start using Truffle on RSK networks.
+In this tutorial, I will show you step-by-step how to use the Truffle box [rsk-starter-box](https://github.com/rsksmart/rsk-starter-box), which comes with everything you need to start using Truffle on RSK networks.
 It includes network configurations for Mainnet, Testnet and the SimpleStorage contract as an example to deploy.